sjkummer/nestjs-grpc-stream-helloworld/README.md

 ================

 ## About
 This example shows how to use GRPC streams in nestjs.
-All require protobuf interfaces are generated autmatically.
-This nestjs backend can also act in both roles: GRPC-Server and GRPC-Client (common code).
+All required protobuf interfaces are generated autmatically.
+This example covers both roles: GRPC-Server or GRPC-Client (common code).

 ## Run as GRPC Server